-Entry Fees
+Admission Fees

-Each exhibitor is charged a \$5 entry fee.
-Payment of this fee is due at the time of entry tag pickup.
-Included in the entry fee is a wristband that covers the exhibitor's admission to the fair for the entire week.
+Each exhibitor is charged a \$5 admission fee.
+Payment of this fee is due at registration or at the time of entry tag pickup.
+Included in the fee is a wristband that covers the exhibitor's admission to the fair for the entire week.